eternal-io/museair/README.md

 state[5] = lo4 ^ hi5;
 ```

 This is the accumulator group for the `BFast` variant.
 Here, `wide_mul` performs a 128-bit wide multiplication, returning a tuple of the low and high 64 bits.
-Since there's no direct mixing with constants, the probability of blinding multiplication is dramatically reduced.
+Since there's no direct mixing with constants, both the probability and impact of blinding multiplication are dramatically reduced.
 Even with crafted inputs, typically only the most recent 8 bytes might not affect the output -- unlike wyhash or rapidhash, where a third of prior inputs can easily be made irrelevant!

 The `Standard` variant replaces all `=` with `+=`, making it entirely immune to blinding multiplication.